andressiri/alkemy-full-stack/README.md

 <details>

   <summary>English</summary>

+  ## Go to site

+  It is very likely that the hosting of the site is not working properly.
+This is because the hosting is free and it is probable that if the had not been used for a (fairly short) time, it will take a while for the server to respond:

+   * With [Railway](https://railway.app/) you may possibly get an error, but it doesn't mean it won't work.
+It may then take a minute or two for the server to respond so that you can log in the first time: [Go to site on Railway](https://alkemy-full-stack-production.up.railway.app/)

+   * With [Render](https://render.com/) it is likely to take about 30 seconds to load the application, and once it is loaded it usually runs poorly for a couple of minutes: [Go to site in Render](https://spends-checker.onrender.com/)

+   ## Brief description

   An app for personal budget administration, where you can save your money incomes and outcomes with detail and see a balance of your registered operations.
 You can also get a better organization sorting them by concept, type and category.